BartekKruczek/Audio-scrapper/README.md

 ### YouTube scrapper

 The file [YTScrapper.py](YTScrapper.py) provides the ability to download audio from manually added playlists or automatically searched ones.
 The implementation of the code primarily relies on the libraries [youtube-search-python](https://pypi.org/project/youtube-search-python/) and [youtube-transcript-api](https://pypi.org/project/youtube-transcript-api/).
+The downloading is performed using the [yt-dlp](https://pypi.org/project/yt-dlp/) library.

 ### Google Podcasts scrapper